willfaught/paige/README.md

 [paige.feeds]

-link_to_page = false # Link to the page instead of the front matter link, if present page_link = "⏎" # If a front matter link is present, and link_to_page is false, then link to the page with this text
+disable_link = false # Disables using the link parameter for the page URL page_link = "⏎" # If a front matter link is present, and disable_link is false, then link to the page with this text

 [paige.feeds.atom]